Top of the page

 Sleep apnea means that breathing stops for short periods during sleep.
 When you stop breathing or have reduced airflow into your lungs during sleep, you don't sleep well and you can be very tired during the day.
 The oxygen levels in your blood may go down, and carbon dioxide levels go up.
 It may lead to other problems, such as high blood pressure and heart disease.

 Sleep apnea can range from mild to severe, based on how often breathing stops during sleep.
 Breathing may stop as few as 5 times an hour (mild apnea) to 30 or more times an hour (severe apnea).

 Obstructive sleep apnea is the most common type.
 This most often occurs because your airways are blocked or partly blocked.
 Central sleep apnea is less common.
 It happens when the brain has trouble controlling breathing.
 Some people have both types.
-That's called complex sleep apnea.
+That's called mixed sleep apnea.

 There are symptoms of sleep apnea that you may notice and symptoms that others may notice when you're asleep.